 At the meeting with the PM, here is what the Chief Ministers said

-New Delhi, Apr 27: The Chief Minsters during a meeting with Prime Minister Narendra Modi expressed their views on the ongoing situation due to the coronavirus outbreak.
+New Delhi, Apr 27: The Chief Ministers during a meeting with Prime Minister Narendra Modi expressed their views on the ongoing situation due to the coronavirus outbreak.

 At the meeting that lasted 2.5 hours, the Chief Minister of Meghalaya said that he was in favour of extending the lockdown.